-The past few months have altered the country’s economy, with no exception to the real estate market.
+The past year has altered the country’s economy, with no exception to the real estate market.
 Depending on your current situation, the next few months may present you with opportunities to seize.
 Is it a good time to buy or to sell?
 Here are a few things to consider before you make a decision.

 These may have changed due to COVID-19, and the place where you live may no longer meet your needs.
 While buying property is a major financial decision, it’s first and foremost a life decision.